spicysoft/jp-www-gitlab-com/source/direction/ecosystem/integrations/index.html.md

 **In alignment with GitLab's values, we want to encourage and make it easier for users to contribute.
 To do so, we want to prioritize workflows, tools, and processes that make it possible for contributors to more easily self-serve.**

-Beyond `Strategic Enterprise Partnerships`, our other two pillars of the Manage:Integration team will support this strategic objective:
+Beyond `Strategic Enterprise Partnerships`, our other two pillars of the Manage:Integrations team will support this strategic objective:

 **1. Guide, facilitate, and lead implementation of an `API Strategy`.
 This will be executed on first through an API Working Group.**